Physical Security at MGH

 Bob’s team also provides quarterly analysis that is sent to senior managers who can view statistics such as the nature of incidents, where they occur, and response rates.
 This type of aggregated information allows management to make decisions or changes as appropriate.
 A recent example is related to their investment in CCTV data.
 “We started asking officers to track their use of CCTV information in their incident investigation.
 We were finding that the information provided helped validate the need for additional cameras.
 Not having this information would have made the case for additional cameras more difficult”

-As they are considered a campus, MGH must supply the FBI with a Uniform Crime Report (UCR), information that comes directly from Perspective.
-They are also subject to the Clery Act, a federal statute that applies to any institution that is considered a campus, which is also compiled using Perspective.
+As they are considered a campus, MGH must supply the FBI with a Uniform Crime Report (UCR), information that comes directly from Resolver.
+They are also subject to the Clery Act, a federal statute that applies to any institution that is considered a campus, which is also compiled using Resolver.

 Bob suggests that anyone who is about to embark on the implementation of an Incident Management system should first “determine what you want to do with the information.
 The old adage of ‘garbage in, garbage out’ is especially relevant to this sort of system”.
 Bob had a great example related to VIP Escorts.
 “We needed to track the nature of security escorts.
 We receive a lot of requests for escorts.
 We started categorizing them by patient, VIP, staff member, and visitor requests.
 We do up to 20 VIP escorts a day and these can tie up a vehicle and a resource.
 When we are doing a VIP escort, that personnel is not doing patrols.
 This helps us to explain officer productivity and budget decisions”.